Neurodiversity Celebration Week

-For Neurodiversity Awareness Week 2025, we are aiming to debunk some of the most common myths about some neurological differences with the launch of our new campaign, 'Myths and Legends'.
+For Neurodiversity Celebration Week 2025, we are aiming to debunk some of the most common myths about some neurological differences with the launch of our new campaign, 'Myths and Legends'.

 💭 What is Neurodiversity? 💭

-Neurodiversity refers to the natural variation in human brains and minds, emphasizing that differences in neurological functioning are not deficits or disorders but simply part of the diversity of human experience.
+Neurodiversity refers to the natural variation in human brains and minds, emphasising that differences in neurological functioning are not deficits or disorders but simply part of the diversity of human experience.

 👀 Our campaign 'Myths and Legends' 👀

-Our campaign for Neurodiversity Awareness Week, 'Myths and Legends' will be displayed in common rooms and receptions across our halls.
+Our campaign for Neurodiversity Celebration Week, 'Myths and Legends' will be displayed in common rooms and receptions across our halls.

 You'll find information about the popular misconceptions surrounding neurodiversity, including large interchangable cubes that will feature common myths and facts about neurodiversity.